TL;DR

 What does a well-optimized website mean?

-Ensure your on-page SEO is done: accurate information about your business, location, proper headings, subheadings mentioning your location, meta description, and overall good content relevant to the user's query are the first steps to improving your business visibility and your local rankings.
+Ensure your on-page SEO is in place: accurate information about your business and location, proper headings, subheadings that mention your location, a meta description, and overall good, relevant content to the user's query are the first steps to improving your business's visibility and local rankings.

 Good website speed - a decent local server will do the job.
 Don't overload it with useless plugins and large photos.
-Rarely any image needs to be larger than 1 MB.
+Rarely does any image need to be larger than 1 MB.

 Don't overthink this, either—common sense.